 Ashley B. Berendt

 Ashley B. Berendt, Vice President, joined TDC in 2013.
 She specializes in the design, management, and implementation of complex, multi-year philanthropic initiatives and planning projects.
-She works with grantmakers to analyze funding ecologies, identify organizational capacity challenges and opportunities, and create sound philanthropic programs with realistic outcomes.
-In addition to support for grantmakers, Ashley’s practice also includes nonprofit research and analysis; board assessment; municipal planning; strategy coaching; and process facilitation.
-With over ten years of experience in nonprofit, foundation, and research organizations, Ashley brings multiple perspectives from across the sector to her work with clients.
+She works with public and private partners to analyze funding ecologies, identify organizational capacity challenges and opportunities, and create sound philanthropic programs with realistic outcomes.
+In addition, Ashley supports individual nonprofits with research and analysis; board and organizational assessment; strategy coaching; and process facilitation.
+With over fifteen years of experience in nonprofit, foundation, and research organizations, Ashley brings multiple perspectives from across the sector to her work with clients, a love for systems analysis, and a personal commitment to advancing equity and justice.